Fire breaks out at Horsham apartment complex, residents evacuated

-HORSHAM, Pennsylvania (WPVI) -- A fire broke out at a Montgomery County apartment complex early Friday morning, damaging several apartments and forcing a building to evacuate.
+HORSHAM, Pennsylvania (WPVI) -- A fire broke out at a Montgomery County apartment complex early Friday morning, damaging several apartments and forcing a building to be evacuated.

 Residents at the English Village Apartments on the 700 block of Lower State Road in Horsham said they woke up to smoke alarms and heard a neighbor knocking on doors around 5:30 a.m.